FusionAuth/terraform-provider-fusionauth/docs/resources/entity_type_permision.md

 ---

-* `data` - (Optional) An object that can hold any information about the Permission that should be persisted.
+* `data` - (Optional) A JSON string that can hold any information about the Permission that should be persisted.
 Must be a JSON string.
 * `description` - (Optional) The description of the Permission.
 * `is_default` - (Optional) Whether or not the Permission is a default permission.
 A default permission is automatically granted to an entity of this type if no permissions are provided in a grant request.
 * `permission_id` - (Optional) The ID to use for the new permission.
 If not specified a secure random UUID will be generated.